 If you are not in the Honors Program, you can still easily and profitably combine Great Texts with a Pre-Medical curriculum.
 Download the GTX & Premedicine 4-Year Planner.

 The Pre-Law Great Texts TrackIn law school, you read texts so you can remember them in detail, and apply them to current situations.
 To learn these skills, the best major that Baylor offers is Great Texts.
-Sign up for the Pre-Law Great Texts Track today!
+To learn more about the possibilities, click here to send a message to the GTX Pre-Law Advisor.

 All students enrolled in the Honors Program and the University Scholars Program take two required Great Texts courses, GTX 2301 (The Intellectual Tradition of the Ancient World) and GTX 2302 (Medieval Intellectual Tradition).